 Nizoral Shampoo

-Nizoral A-D Anti-Dandruff Shampoo with Ketoconazole 1%, is consistently rated as one of the best products to counter dandruff, scalp itching, flaking and fungus.
+Nizoral A-D Anti-Dandruff Shampoo with ketoconazole 1%, is consistently rated as one of the best products to counter dandruff, scalp itching, flaking and fungus.
 We all shed millions of dead skin cells every single day.
 However, some people have excessive skin turnover on the scalp, leading to dandruff.

 To date, only two drugs with very different mechanisms of action have been approved by the US FDA to treat hair loss: Finasteride (Propecia) and Minoxidil (Rogaine).
-Spironolactone, while not officially approved as a hair loss treatment, is also an important drug for countering androgenic alopecia.

 Ketoconazole is a synthetic drug that is used to treat fungal infections.
 In particular, the drug flushes out Malassezia (formerly known as Pityrosporum) yeast fungus.
 Malassezia has been implicated in problems such as dandruff and seborrheic dermatitis.
 The latter leads to clogged hair follicles.